JKirchartz/jkirchartz.github.com/_posts/2011-11-28-intro-to-linux-for-web-devs-on-windows.md

 [My favorite is VIM](/2013/04/vim_quick_start_cheatsheet_and_links.html), so to try it out type `vim` into the command line to open it and lets go.
-Notice that typing isn't changing anything? yeah, vim has input mode and command mode, and you start in command mode.
+Notice that typing isn't changing anything?
+Yeah, vim has input mode and command mode, and you start in command mode.
 So hit `i` to switch from command mode to input mode and you can finally start typing, to get back to control mode hit `esc`, and to save and quit (from command mode) use `:wq`; to quit immediately without saving use